-The short answer is no. There is a big difference when looking at CBD oil vs. hemp oil.
+There is a big difference when looking at CBD oil vs. hemp oil.

-These two products may come from the same plant, but they are not wholly alike.
+These two products may come from the same plant but are not wholly alike.

 Whereas hemp oil is extracted from the seeds, typically referred to as Hemp Seed oil.
 Hemp oil is often used as a carrier oil for some CBD oils.

 Note – If you are interested in CBD Oil, you might enjoy our CBD gummies.

 (You can instantly grab a voucher code by subscribing to our newsletter using the orange button to save 25% off your first order).